jruales/Reading-List-2016/README.md

 * Variational Inference: A Review for Statisticians by David M. Blei, Alp Kucukelbir, and Jon D. McAuliffe http://arxiv.org/abs/1601.00670
 * Texture Synthesis Using Convolutional Neural Networks http://arxiv.org/abs/1505.07376

+## Podcasts

+* Italiano Automatico
+* Planet Money {Personally recommended by E.Z. in late 2015}
+* The New Yorker: Fiction {Personally recommended by E.Z. in late 2015}
+* Serial {Personally recommended by E.Z. in late 2015}

 ## Textbooks

 ### Math & Machine Learning
 * (In Preparation) Deep Learning by Ian Goodfellow, Aaron Courville, and Yoshua Bengio https://goodfeli.github.io/dlbook/
 * Reinforcement Learning: An Introduction (e-book) by Richard S. Sutton and Andrew G. Barto - https://webdocs.cs.ualberta.ca/~sutton/book/ebook/the-book.html
-* Pattern Recognition and Machine Learning by Christopher Bishop
+* Pattern Recognition and Machine Learning by Christopher Bishop {Recommended to me by several professors}
 * Convex Optimization: Algorithms and Complexity by Sébastien Bubeck http://arxiv.org/pdf/1405.4980.pdf
 * {Some book on OpenCV in Python}
 * {Some book on AWS}